tensorflow/cloud/src/python/tensorflow_cloud/core/README.md

 #### TF nightly build.

-**Warning like**: Docker base image '2.4.0.dev20200720' does not exist.
+**Warning like**: Docker parent image '2.4.0.dev20200720' does not exist.
 Using the latest TF nightly build.

-**Solution**: If you do not provide `docker_config.base_image` param, then by default we use pre-built TF docker images as base image.
+**Solution**: If you do not provide `docker_config.parent_image` param, then by default we use pre-built TF docker images as parent image.
 If you do not have TF installed on the environment where `run` is called, then TF docker image for the `latest` stable release will be used.
 Otherwise, the version of the docker image will match the locally installed TF version.
 However, pre-built TF docker images